nativelibs4java/BridJ/README.md

 __BEWARE__: _This project hasn't been maintained since 2015.
-An effort to refresh it is ongoing (Nov 2022) and 0.8.0-SNAPSHOT contains a sneak peek of it, with no guarantees_.
+An effort to refresh it (and [JNAerator](https://github.com/nativelibs4java/JNAerator)) is ongoing (Nov 2022) and 0.8.0-SNAPSHOT contains a sneak peek of it, with no guarantees_.

 # BridJ